neung2542/go-gRPC-authService/Readme.md

 ### TO ADD FEATURE

-1. **NAME/EMAIL FILTER**: filter name/email in ListUsersRequest
-2. **RESET PASSWORD**: able to reset password and Generate/validate reset tokens
+1. **RESET PASSWORD**: able to reset password and Generate/validate reset tokens